shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 ### Reactions

 **Activate an ability:** To reactively activate a creature’s ability, it must first have been triggered by another action or reaction it or another creature took.
 Once triggered, you pay the ability’s cost (if any), and declare that your creature is activating its ability.
 Then, when it comes up in the queue, it resolves, and does its effect.
 See the Moments section below.
+Note that activating a triggered ability is optional, even if its trigger occurs.
+You may choose to activate a triggered ability or not.

 **Block an action:** If one of your creatures is being targeted by an opposing creature’s action (such as an attack or ability), you may have another creature of yours use its reaction to block the action.
 The blocking creature then becomes the new target for the action.